realtechsupport/cocktail/README.md

 rasterimages directory and vector assets (.shp) into the vectorfiles directory.
 Add the corresponding .dbf, .prj, .shx files for each .shp file.

+Use the settings.txt file (in data) to set the names of the files and the settings for processing.

 8 - Test<br>
 a) Test QGIS